What is your warranty policy?

 How do you handle delivery if I purchase a vehicle?

-I’ll do it… I would love to personally deliver your finished vehicle.
+I’ll do it… FREE PERSONAL DELIVERY IS INCLUDED IN THE PRICE.
 I’ve driven across the country to deliver customer vehicles/equipment countless times with great success.
 It gives me a great sense of pride to see things done right.

 You can do it… you can fly into Missoula, Montana, and drive your vehicle home.
 Flights are usually pretty cheap up here.
 We don’t have sales tax either.
 Observant buyers will find a substantial financial advantage in registering their vehicles with a Montana based LLC… and avoiding their home-state sales tax.